linnabrown/Acr_Aca_visualization/readme.md

-# Visualization Implementation for Gene circle
+# Visualization Implementation for Acr-Aca interactions on gene circle and Crispr-Cas chain

 Implemented in AcrDB website (https://bcb.unl.edu/AcrDB/)